OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 The newest widget, SSVEP, is now in beta mode, for testing.
 It is included with [GUI v.4.1.5-beta.3](https://github.com/OpenBCI/OpenBCI_GUI/releases)

 It offers up to four channels of SSVEP with a range of frequencies (see screenshot above).
+Each channel in the widget has a dropdown menu to select frequency.

 For research applications of SSVEP, head to examples [here](https://link.springer.com/chapter/10.1007/978-3-642-21683-1_41) and [here.](https://www.nature.com/articles/s41598-018-32283-8)